- Clinical science

 - Not routinely used since viral isolation is usually not successful

 - For other diagnostic tests, see “Diagnostics” above.

 Fungal arthritis

 - Etiology: Histoplasma species, Sporothrix schenckii, Blastomyces species, Coccidioides species

-- Clinical findings: very variable with acute and chronic courses, often with symptoms of disseminated infection (e.g., pulmonary symptoms)
+- Often with symptoms of disseminated infection (e.g., pulmonary symptoms)

-- See “Overview of fungal infections” in the learning card for additional information
+See “Overview of fungal infections” in the “.”

 The differential diagnoses listed here are not exhaustive.